 It’s true that my online income can provide a comfortable lifestyle for a family of four here in San Francisco.
 However, I’ve been writing three to four posts a week for the past seven years now.
 Heck, I even spent 25 hours being an Uber driver in order to write a first-hand account of the ridesharing economy!
 Not even Uber employees are willing to be Uber drivers!
 That is some serious due diligence for an article that may never generate much income at all.

-If you have an idea for a site, definitely register one online and start.
+If you have an idea for a site, definitely register one online and start (step-by-step tutorial).
 It costs less than $4 a month to host and it’s easy to link up your WordPress.org account.
 I never imagined starting a site would enable me to break free from Corporate America after only two and a half years.
 At the very least, build your brand online by registering your name.
 Why should only LinkedIn, FB, Twitter benefit from you?
 Control your own destiny.
 With an online platform, you can get consulting opportunities like I’ve gotten that pay more than $200,000 a year combined.
 Your online platform can also sell products you’ve created, or make your advertising income.
 The possibilities are endless!

 CLOSE, BUT NO CIGAR